shyamgupta5555/product-management/README.md

 Products can have images uploaded.
 Only JPEG and PNG formats are allowed.

-If no image is uploaded, the system will return a default image for the product. added Dump database
+If no image is uploaded, the system will return a default image for the product.
+Added Dump database import

+start Project npm start
+npm test   // for ru test case

 Conclusion
 That is it!
-You've now set up and can use your Product Management System.
+You have now set up and can use your Product Management System.
 If you encounter any issues, feel free to check the code or the logs for errors.
 Happy coding!